rileywheadon/ffa-docs/docs/model-selection.md

 b_{r} = \frac{1}{n} \sum_{i=1}^{r} x_{i:n} \left(\frac{i-1}{n-1}\right) ^{r}
 $$

+### Sample L-Moments (from PWMs) and L-Moment Ratios

-**Remark**: The first four sample L-moments can be computed as linear combinations of the PWMs:
+The first four sample L-moments can be computed as linear combinations of the PWMs:

 $$
 \begin{aligned}